inkathoninkathon

 Start the Local Node

-Open a terminal and run the local ink-node:
+Open a separate terminal and run the local node in the background:

 bun run node